RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

 Which opens a web UI where I can run my test and see them while they are executing.
 This GUI is really nice because you can go in the past and see the state of the UI or even browse the DOM.
 Now that my test passes I want to integrate cypress into my docker-compose so I can run it without installing cypress, which will help when I'll run it in my CI environment.

-## Integrate Cypress into the docker compose
+## Integrate Cypress into the docker-compose

 I added the following service to my docker-compose.yml